 - If you decide to scoop them into clusters, I've found that using a scooper like this one works really well to get uniform clusters.
 If you don't have a scooper, spoons work well, too.

-How long do dark chocolate almonds last?
+How long will these dark chocolate almonds last?

-But that's not because they go bad, it's because we I have very little self control around anything involving dark chocolate and almonds.
+Well, in our house?
+Not long (Ha!)
+But that’s not because they go bad, it’s because we I have very little self control around anything involving dark chocolate and almonds.

-- Dark Chocolate Almond Bark
+- Dark Chocolate Almond Bark – Your favorite chocolate bar with delicious toppings

-- Chocolate Almond Ice Cream
+- Chocolate Almond Ice Cream – Dairy free & so tasty

-- Cinnamon & Sugar Roasted Almonds
+- Cinnamon & Sugar Roasted Almonds – Simple quick treat

 Dark Chocolate Covered Almond Clusters